DR BRYAN WANG DEHAO

 Dr Bryan has a keen interest in research and has multiple publications in renowned international peer-reviewed journals.
 In addition, he is an invited reviewer for several orthopaedic and sports medicine journals.
 He is also regularly invited as a faculty for both local and regional courses and meetings to share his experience in Shoulder & Elbow surgery with both residents and fellow surgeons.

-As an orthopaedic doctor, Dr Bryan strongly believes that no two patients are alike and that every treatment plan must be tailored and individualised to each patient through a collaborative partnership.
+Dr Bryan strongly believes that no two patients are alike and that every treatment plan must be tailored and individualised to each patient through a collaborative partnership.
 There is nothing that gives him greater satisfaction than helping his patients achieve their goals, and he firmly believes in the mantra that motion is life.

 In his free time, Dr Bryan can be found unwinding on the trails or spending time with his family.
 He is fluent in English, Mandarin and Hokkien.